moodleou/moodle-block_workflow/README.txt

 You can install this block from the Moodle plugins database using the link above.

+Note that some of the functionality (e.g. the Privacy API implementation) may only work if you are using a Postgres database.)

 Alternatively, you can install it using git.
 Type this command in the top level of your Moodle install:

     git clone git://github.com/moodleou/moodle-block_workflow.git blocks/workflow
     echo '/blocks/workflow/' >> .git/info/exclude